An Astronaut Reared the World’s Highest-Flying Birds

 When the birds were big enough, Meir took them to the University of British Columbia—one of the few facilities with a suitable wind tunnel.
 (Most of the tunnels used in animal research are too small for geese, while those that are big enough are meant for airplanes, and produce Mach-level winds.)
 The tunnel is like an invisible treadmill: An assistant would lift each goose into the fast-flowing airstream, while a mask pumped nitrogen over its beak to simulate the low oxygen levels of a Himalayan flight.
 Two tubes in the mask recorded how much oxygen they consumed and how much carbon dioxide they produced, while backpacks measured their heart rate.
 Meir, for her part, stood to the side, clapping and shouting.

 Despite that encouragement, many of the birds refused to fly.
 “They’re all capable but they just wouldn’t,” Meir says.
 “They’re not really trainable like a dog.
-You can reinforce them with fresh lettuce but they’re not that kind of animal.”
+You can reinforce them with fresh lettuce. but they’re not that kind of animal.”
 Only seven birds cooperated, but they provided a wealth of data.
 For a start, they proved that bar-headed geese can indeed fly through severe oxygen deprivation, of the kind they’d encounter at the highest Himalayan peaks.

 One might assume that as oxygen disappears, the birds would compensate by increasing their metabolism and sending more oxygen-rich blood coursing through their bodies.
 Actually, they do the opposite.
 When the oxygen around them vanishes, they conserve the gas by dramatically slowing their metabolism.“That wouldn’t have been my first thought,” Meir says.
 “Flying is the costliest form of locomotion, so it’s incredible that they can lower their metabolic rate and still exist.”

 She suspects that the geese achieve this feat by changing their flight patterns to favor more efficient strokes.
-They might also selectively shut down non-essential organs to focus on their flight muscles—a trick that diving animals also use when descending to oxygen-poor depths.
+They might also selectively shut down nonessential organs to focus on their flight muscles—a trick that diving animals also use when descending to oxygen-poor depths.

 Read: What a year in space did to Scott Kelly